CIB/logb/explanation.md

 Formal logic(and more specifically, high order logic) provides us with the necessary format to represent arbitrary information. logb's information format builds on this:

-* Entities: Atomic elements and sets that group them
+* Entities: Atomic "things" that we model and describe
-* Statements: Relations on entities
+* Statements: Predicates on entities
-* Nested Statements: Statements are also Entities
+* Nested Statements: Statements are also Entities, hence Statements can be made about Statements

 Furthermore, logb extends this basic format with a few concepts:

-* Entity structures: Entities that "contain" entities, comparable to structs in C.
+* Structural entities: Entities that structurally combine other entities, defined through induction.
 * Patterns: A way to specify sets of statements and entities by introducing "variables" into them.
 Comparable in functionality to "queries" and "rules" in prolog.

 # Modules